daniel-garcia/yuml2/README.md

 # yuml
-A yuml.me client that is written in Go.
+A yuml.me client that is written in Go (golang).
 It was inspired by a python client for yuml, https://github.com/wandernauta/yuml .
 This client compiles to a static binary with no additional dependencies (runtimes or libraries) which makes it ideal to